strimzi/strimzi-kafka-oauth/README.md

 When setting this to `false` the client library will not attempt to parse and introspect the token as if it was JWT.

+If your Kafka client applications are deployed in unreliable network environment, and the requests to your authorization server are failing intermittently, you can use the following options to control automatic retries to obtain the token.

+By default, a failed request to the Token Endpoint will result in immediate failure and may result in `AuthenticationException`.
+The following option enables retrying the request.

+The default value is '0', meaning 'no retries'.
+Provide the value greater than '0' to set the number of repeated attempts:
+- `oauth.http.retries` (e.g.: "1" - if initial request fails, retry one more time)

+You may also specify a pause time between requests in order not to flood the authorization server.

+The default value is '0', meaning 'no pause'.
+Provide the value greater than '0' to set the pause time between attempts in milliseconds:
+- `oauth.http.retry.pause.millis` (e.g.: "500" - if a retry is attempted, there will first be a half-a-second pause)

 ### Configuring the re-authentication on the client

 Java based clients using Kafka client library 2.2 or later will automatically perform re-authentication if the broker supports it.